praneetm26/skeleton-code-generator/replit.md

 ## Recent Changes (October 30, 2025)

 **UI/UX Enhancements:**
-- Added clean, responsive Navbar component at the top of the page styled in PwC's color theme for future navigation
+- Added PwC logo to the top left of the sidebar for prominent brand visibility
 - Reduced spacing and heights throughout the application to make all form inputs visible without scrolling
 - Updated application title from "Skeleton Code Generator" to "Skeleton Code Gen" with consistent typography
 - Fixed sidebar tick mark functionality: Testing Setup step now shows a checkmark when "Generate Unit Test Cases?" is checked and a test framework is selected